10 Marqeta SQL Interview Questions (Updated 2025)

 Answer:

-Please note that queries are case sensitive in PostgreSQL, so be careful when matching case-sensitive patterns.
+Please note that LIKE queries are case sensitive in PostgreSQL, so be careful when matching case-sensitive patterns.

 SQL Question 9: Find the Top Revenue Generating Customers

-Given two tables, and , the task is to write a SQL query that returns a list of top 5 customers who generated the highest revenue for Marqeta.
+Given two tables, customers and transactions, the task is to write a SQL query that returns a list of top 5 customers who generated the highest revenue for Marqeta.

 cust_idfirst_namelast_namesign_up_datebalance